iamhk12/attendance_react/README.md

-# Attendance App - Assessment
+# Attendance App - ReactJS

 A react app that can be used to take attendance of students in a class through hooks.
+Disc: This is an assessment test provided by Latracal Solutions Pvt.
+Ltd.